Warehousing vs.

 Demand forecasts with Predictive Analytics

 What is evident in both of the above strategies is that they can only work if they are based on good demand forecasting.
-In the Make to Stock strategy, demand forecasts ensure that you only manufacture and store products for which demand exists.
-In the Make to Order strategy, these are crucial to decide which raw materials and semi-finished products have to be stored in order to safeguard against demand fluctuations.
+With Make to Stock, demand forecasts ensure that you only manufacture and store products for which there actually is demand.
+With Make to Order, forecasts are crucial to decide which raw materials and semi-finished products have to be stored in order to safeguard against demand fluctuations.

 When deploying Predictive Analytics, the system calculates how likely it is that a specific product can be ordered in a specific quantity at a specific time.
 At OPTANO, additional Machine Learning methods are also deployed.
 Its appeal is that you only need to “train” the system with real data and it automatically detects correlations and cross-dependencies.
-It is also possible to integrate external data into the calculation such as meteorological data and the quality of the forecasting will noticeably increase.
+It is also possible to integrate external data into the calculation, e.g. meteorological data, and the quality of the forecasting will increase noticeably.

 Production plans with Prescriptive Analytics

-While production planning with the Make to Stock strategy probably produces better results than the Make to Order strategy due to its long lead times, it can only offer customers a limited variety of products.
+While production planning probably produces better results with Make to Stock than Make to Order due to its long lead times, it can only offer customers a limited variety of products.
 However, the trend is moving towards customized products.
 Using Prescriptive Analytics, as OPTANO does, optimal production plans can be created at the touch of a button.
 From millions and millions of possibilities, the system calculates, for example, the combination with the lowest set-up times, the optimum use of materials, the highest throughput and the lowest personnel costs (by avoiding overtime or shift bonuses as far as possible).

 Making strategic decisions using what-if scenarios

-We are living in turbulent times.
-For this reason, production strategies should not be rigid, as in the examples described above.
-Fortunately, they are not like this in practice.
-Still, comparatively few companies are making use of the possibilities that mathematical optimization can offer in order to improve their processes.
+We are living in a fast-paced era in which fashion is not the only thing that keeps changing.
+Businesses have to keep up with the times and can no longer afford to have rigid production strategies.
+Fortunately, many have realized this and are making adjustments accordingly.
+Even so, comparatively few companies are making use of the possibilities that mathematical optimization can offer in order to improve their processes.
 All too often, the good old spreadsheet is still used in manual planning which solely relies on the planner’s own wealth of experience.
 Yet, manual planning assumes that there are only a few changes in a defined setting.
-These conditions no longer exist, which became evident during the Corona pandemic if not before.
-So now it’s time for change – and this is where OPTANO can help.
+These conditions no longer exist.
+Manual planning, just like the clothes that were all the rage a few months ago, is out of fashion.
+It’s time for change – and this is where OPTANO can help.
 Why not contact us?
+We can help you keep your products – and your strategies – up-to-date.

 Have you already got your factsheet on this topic?